 - In a large bowl, cream butter and sugar until fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add chocolate and vanilla.
 Beat in sour cream.
 Combine the flour, baking soda and salt; gradually add to creamed mixture.
 Beat for 2 minutes (batter will be thick); set aside.

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into squares and invert onto serving plates.
 Yield: 12-16 servings.

 Originally published as Upside-Down German Chocolate Cake in Best of Taste of Home Spring 2010 2010, p138